HiramZednem/HEROES-APP/README.md

 ### Backend

-Run `cd backend` to navigate to the folder where the db is ubicated.

-Run `json-server --watch db.json` to start the json server.
+Run `npm run backend` to start the json server.

 Now if you go to `http://localhost:3000/users`, you'll get
 ```